usnistgov/cookiecutter-nist-python/{{cookiecutter.project_name}}/CONTRIBUTING.md

 nox -s testdist-conda -- ++version [version]
 ```

-to to likewise from conda.
+to do likewise from conda.

 ## Testing notebooks with [nbval]